AlexKrp/NodeLearnApp2/README.md

 ## NodeLearnApp2
-#This is Nodejs application from udemy nodejs course
+#This is Nodejs application from the Udemy Nodejs course.

-#You can see tha app on Heroku (https://boiling-bayou-67412.herokuapp.com/)
+#You can see the app on Heroku (https://boiling-bayou-67412.herokuapp.com/)